GNU-devel ELPA - guess-language

 (add-hook 'guess-language-after-detection-functions #'guess-language-switch-festival-function)

-The pcase needs to be modified to use the voiced that are installed on your system.
+The pcase needs to be modified to use the voices that are installed on your system.
 Refer to the documentation of Festival for details.

 Old versions